syniol/nestjs-oauth2/README.md

 ```

 ## Database & ORM
 Due to capability of Postgres database for serving both document based and relational.
 I
-pick Postgres and `Knex.js` as database and SQL query builder, database migration, and
+picked Postgres and `Knex.js` as database and SQL query builder, database migration, and
 data seeder.

 __Knex.js Useful Commands:__